Alexey Pivovarov: Life and career

 Alexey Pivovarov was born on June 12, 1974, in Soviet Moscow.
 He began his journalism career at the age of 14 as a correspondent at the Vsesoyuznoye radio.
 During his undergraduate studies, he hosted at Radio Maximum.

 After graduating from the Lomonosov MSU Faculty of Journalism, Pivovarov worked as a TV reporter, news anchor, and later as a film producer at the first independent Russian TV channel — NTV.
 Pivovarov’s most notable work there was alongside famous Russian journalist Leonid Parfyonov in his program Namedni.
 It has been considered the gold standard of journalism and was awarded the TEFI award numerous times, including a personal TEFI for Pivovarov in 2004.

 Since February 2003, Pivovarov had been anchoring the evening news but was suspended for making a scathing on-air comment about his Namedni colleague’s unfair dismissal.
 Pivovarov told the audience that Leonid Parfyonov had proved it “might be better to write than to talk in Russia”.
 When Pivovarov was reinstated, he was barred from prime time and became the anchor of the nightly news digest Today; thus, he began producing and starring in his own infotainment projects.

 In 2011, the news agency Reuters called Pivovarov “an unlikely opposition hero” after Kommersant reported that Pivovarov refused to anchor the news on December 8, 2011 if he could not inform viewers about the ongoing protests in Moscow which were being ignored by all state-controlled media.
 The next day, NTV covered the demonstrations in the Evening news and other channels followed suit.

 Working on NTV Channel, Pivovarov has done interviews with prominent political figures of the day, such as U.S. Secretary of State Condoleezza Rice.

 In 2013, Pivovarov left NTV to lead CTC Media TV Channel, launched by a Ukrainian film producer and media manager Alexander Rodnyansky.
 Under Pivovarov’s leadership, CTC Media grew its share in the younger demographic viewership.

 In 2016, Pivovarov was appointed an Executive Producer and Editor-in-Chief of RTVi, the only global Russian-speaking TV channel with HQ in New York, NY.
 Under his leadership, RTVi has undergone a massive digital transformation into a modern multimedia organization, expanding its presence to all social media and mobile apps.

 After launching in 2019 his YouTube channel, Pivovarov left RTVi in June 2020 in order to dedicate more time and energy to this project.
 In 2020, the GQ magazine named Pivovarov their Person of the Year and one of the most influential Russian-speaking journalists and YouTube personalities.

 YouTube Channel Redaktsiya

 In 2019, Pivovarov launched his YouTube channel ‘Redaktsiya’ and a year later left RTVi to concentrate on this project.
 The first episode of Redaktsiya featured Ukrainian President Volodymir Zelensky.

-After creating Redaktsiya, Pivovarov was named one of the 100 Most Creative Russians, reiterating him as a respected and influential voice of the global Russian-speaking community, thanks to his far-sighted perspective and engaged interviewing style.
+Following the creation of Redaktsiya, Pivovarov was included in lists recognizing prominent creative professionals in Russia, reflecting his influence in Russian-language journalism and media.
+He became known for his long-form interviews and analytical reporting style, which contributed to his reputation as a notable public voice within the Russian-speaking media landscape.